ConSol/java9-modules-maven-junit-example/README.md

 Read more in our blog post: [Getting Started with Java 9 Modules]

-## Hints

-The notes above about failing compiles has been fixed with the maven-compiler-plugin version 3.7.0 which is configured in this build.

 ## Prerequisites:
 * Maven >= 3.0.0
 * JDK 9